yatesco/seafile-docs/upgrade/README.md

 # Upgrade notes intro

-These notes give an overview of changes that have to be done when upgrading to specific version.
+These notes give an overview of changes that have to be done when upgrading to a specific version.

 These notes just give additional information about changes within each major version.
 Please always follow the [main installation guide](https://manual.seafile.com/deploy/upgrade.html).